aiser-team/cabrnet/docs/manuals/benchmark.md

 To go beyond the evaluation of the accuracy of case-based reasoning models, CaBRNet implements several metrics for evaluating the quality of prototypes.
+This is done through the `benchmark` app and is therefore performed by calling `cabrnet benchmark`.
 Currently, CaBRNet supports metrics that are derived from the following works:

 - Sensitivity of prototype similarity to geometric perturbations, as described in *M.Nauta, A.Jutte, J.C.Provoost,